Michelle Jeong

 (she/her)

-I’m Michelle (she/her), a queer, neurodivergent, chronically ill student counsellor and eldest daughter of Korean immigrants.
+I’m Michelle (she/her), a queer, neurodivergent, chronically ill qualifying counsellor and eldest daughter of first-generation Korean immigrants.
 My path into this work was shaped by navigating caregiving, cultural dissonance, and family history shaped by war, colonialism, and migration.
-I spent a decade supporting survivors of sexual and gender-based violence, substance use, poverty, and systemic harm, mostly in sexual assault centres and Vancouver’s Downtown Eastside.
-These experiences taught me to sit with layered grief, honour survival strategies, and recognize how often people are dismissed or asked to prove their pain.
-I carry with me a deep commitment to culturally responsive, justice-oriented care that honours complexity, resistance, and the stories that don’t always get told.
+I spent a decade supporting survivors of sexual & gender-based violence, as well as folks navigating trauma, substance use, poverty, and systemic harm, mostly in sexual assault centres and Vancouver’s Downtown Eastside.
+These experiences taught me to sit with layered grief, honour survival strategies, and recognize how often people are dismissed, or asked to both hide and prove their pain.
+I carry with me a deep commitment to culturally aware, justice-oriented care that honours complexity and resistance.

 What is it like working with me?

 I bring curiosity, warmth, and respect for your pace.
-Whether you come in with grief, ambivalence, protectiveness, or questions without tidy answers, I aim to co-create a space where all parts of you are welcome, and you don’t feel the need to mask, prove your pain, or figure it all out.
-I value collaboration and relational safety, and I welcome the messiness and contradictions of being human.
-I believe therapy doesn’t start with fixing—it starts with remembering, witnessing, and reconnecting.
+Whether you come in with grief, ambivalence, protectiveness, or questions without tidy answers, I aim to co-create a space where you don’t feel the need to mask, prove your pain, or figure it all out.
+All parts of you are welcome.
+I value collaboration, relational safety, and the messiness and contradictions of being human.
+I believe therapy doesn’t start with fixing, it starts with listening, remembering, and reconnecting.
+Making space for what’s been difficult to hold alone.

-Note: I am fully vaccinated, mask in public spaces, and am happy to wear a mask during in-person sessions!
+As a covid-conscious counsellor, I am fully vaccinated and boosted, mask in public spaces, and am happy to wear a mask during in-person sessions!

 How can I help?

-I support folks navigating trauma, chronic pain, neurodivergence, religious and cultural harm, identity exploration, and systemic oppression.
-I hold particular care for those who’ve felt unseen in traditional therapy, especially 2SLGBTQ+ clients, survivors of institutional or intergenerational harm, and late-identified ADHD or autistic folks.
-We might work together on self-compassion, nervous system regulation, grief, or naming the things that have been lost or silenced.
+I support folks navigating trauma, sexual and gender based-violence, chronic pain and illness, neurodivergence, religious and cultural harm, identity, and systemic harm.
+I hold particular care for those who’ve felt unseen, pathologized, or excluded from traditional therapy spaces, especially 2SLGBTQ+ clients, survivors of systemic or intergenerational harm, and late-identified neurodivergent folks.
+Our work together might involve grief, boundaries, nervous system regulation, self-compassion, identity exploration, or reclaiming what has felt lost, silenced, or disconnected over time.

 My approach is…

 Trauma-informed, anti-oppressive, and rooted in feminist and systems-based frameworks.
-I draw from narrative therapy, somatic practices, EFT, and solution-focused tools.
-I explore the structural, cultural, and intergenerational contexts that shape our lives and coping.
+I draw from narrative therapy, somatic practices, emotion-focused therapy, and solution-focused practices, always considering the structural, cultural, and intergenerational contexts that shape our lives and ways of coping.
 I welcome feedback and collaboration, and am committed to ongoing unlearning.

 I am grounded in…

-A belief that healing isn’t about “fixing,” but about reconnecting with parts of ourselves that have felt unwelcome or unseen.
-I honour survival strategies as wisdom and view therapy as a space to be witnessed, not judged.
-At the core of my work is a commitment to co-creating culturally aware spaces that honour complexity, support meaning-making, and move toward connection, authenticity, and moments of delight.
+The belief that healing isn’t linear, tidy, or about “fixing,” but about reconnecting with parts of ourselves that have felt unwelcome or unseen.
+I honour the ways people adapt, survive, and make meaning in the face of struggle and disconnection, and view therapy as a space to be witnessed, not judged.
+At the core of my work is a commitment to co-creating culturally aware spaces that support meaning-making, and foster connection, self-trust, authenticity, and moments of delight alongside grief and complexity.

 Fun Facts